Historical immigration to Great Britain: Immigration since 1945

+Since 1945, immigration to the United Kingdom has been significant.
+About 70% of the population increase between the 2001 and 2011 censuses was due to foreign-born immigration.

+Long-term net migration (the number of people immigrating minus the number emigrating) reached a record high of 764,000 in 2022, with immigration at 1.26 million and emigration at 493,000.

 Genetic history

 Genetic studies have been used to calculate the impact of various historical migrations on the population of the British Isles.
 The most recent work, carried out using data collected from ancient skeletons, has suggested that the migration events which most drastically influenced the genetic makeup of the current British population were the arrival of the Bell Beaker people around 2500 BC, and the influx of the Anglo-Saxons following the Roman withdrawal.

-Studies of DNA suggest that the biological influence on Britain of immigration from the Norman conquests up till the 20th century was small; The native population's genetics was marked more by stability than change.
+Studies of DNA suggest that the biological influence on Britain of immigration from the Norman conquests up until the 20th century was small; The native population's genetics was marked more by stability than change.